 With the New Year comes a host of new projects and developments, and using oak can vastly improve the appearance, impact and most importantly, value of a property or extension.
-Here are five good reasons to consider using oak in your next building project.
+Here are a few good reasons to consider using oak in your next building project.

 A common dilemma for our customers is that they own wonderful gardens and outdoor spaces, but their older properties can be dark and lack large windows to let light in, meaning they can’t fully enjoy the views on offer.
 Building an oak framed garden room extension is the perfect solution, providing additional space and also an opportunity to bring in natural light, allowing the homeowners to take in the views on colder days.